0xPolygonMiden/miden-base/docs/architecture/overview.md

 ### State model

-[State](state.md) describes the state of everything at a certain point in time.
+[State](state.md) describes the condition of all accounts and notes at a certain point in time.
 Individual account or note states can be stored onchain and offchain.
 The [state chapter](state.md) describes the three different state databases in Miden.

 ### Execution model